suchm/github-search/README.md

 npm start
 ```

-Now go to http://localhost:4200/ in your browser to view the app.
+Navigate to http://localhost:4200/ in your browser to view the app.